 Street tree grades, species and form

-All street trees, unless specified otherwise, must be of a minimum grade of PB 95 and be first grade nursery specimens.
+All street trees, unless specified otherwise, must be of a minimum grade of 45 litre/PB 95 and be first grade nursery specimens.
 No substitution of species or grade must be made without the written acceptance of Council.

 Trees must be well branched, symmetrical and of typical habit for the species.
 All plants must be nursery stock of good form, healthy and vigorous with strong fibrous root systems and free of all pests and diseases.
 All trees must be supplied with the central leader intact, whereby no pruning of the central leader must have taken place.
 All torn or damaged roots must be pruned before dispatch.
 All stock must be well rooted but not root bound.
 All root balls and containers must be free of all weeds.